dlski/python-mediator/README.md

 [![versions](https://img.shields.io/pypi/pyversions/python-mediator.svg)](https://pypi.python.org/pypi/python-mediator)
 [![license](https://img.shields.io/github/license/dlski/python-mediator.svg)](https://github.com/dlski/python-mediator/blob/master/LICENSE)

-Elastic and extensible asyncio CQRS + ES python microframework.
+Elastic and extensible high-performance asyncio CQRS + ES python microframework.
 Compatible with recent python versions of CPython and pypy3.

 Corresponds to clean architecture patterns, ideal for command/query segregation scenarios and event-driven design approaches.
-No external dependencies - uses only standard libraries.

 Key features:
-- automatic function and method handler inspection - proper action (command/query/event) to handler matching is fully automatic and based on python type hints (annotations) by default
+- **automatic handler inspection and action matching** - like in modern frameworks (FastAPI, Typer, Click etc.) machinery is fully automatic and command, query or event object is matched with handler automatically
+- **extra parameters injection with ease** - extra context information like credentials can be passed safely and easily to handler with zero complexity
-- configurable middleware (operator) stack -
+- **configurable middleware (modifier) stack** -
-  handler call flow can be extended easily with i.e. data mapping, special exception handling or extra logging
+  handler call flow can be extended easily with i.e. data mapping, special exception handling or extra logging by defining modifier stack that wraps handler execution
-- configurable extra parameters injection
-- elastic and extensible -
+- **ultra-lightweight and performance optimized** -
-  custom behaviours and custom transport backends can be adapted with small effort
+  has no external dependencies and all features are implemented in care of low runtime overhead

 ## Help
-Coming soon...
+Work in progress...

 ## A command/query handling example
 ```python